Devskiller/devskiller-sample-terraform/README.md

 A terraform task must include a `terraform` directory with an empty `empty.tf` file to ensure that terraform returns no error during the initialization of the task on the platform.
 This directory is also a place where candidate provide their solution code to be evaluated.

 Unless a task or a cloud provider requires providing additional configuration (e.g. *features {}* for *azurerm*) there is no need to put a configuration stanza for providers in a task, as all configuration is provided by the platform and our Terraform runtime uses read-only credentials with a limited scope and privileges.

+Upon completion of the exam, the files in the `verification/` directory are moved to the `terraform/` folder, where the `bats` tests are executed to evaluate the candidate's solution.